 What's happened

-The US has seized the Venezuelan tanker Skipper, marking the first interdiction of Venezuelan oil since sanctions began in 2019.
-The move targets a shadow fleet transporting sanctioned oil to China and Iran amid increased US military activity and sanctions against Maduro's regime.
+On December 11, 2025, the US seized the Venezuelan oil tanker Skipper off Venezuela’s coast, marking the first interdiction of Venezuelan oil since sanctions began in 2019.
+The seizure targets a shadow fleet transporting sanctioned oil to China and Iran amid a US military buildup in the Caribbean and escalating tensions with Nicolás Maduro’s regime.
+Tanker movements have nearly halted, with only Chevron-authorized shipments continuing.

 What's behind the headline?